ava-labs/etna-devnet-resources/guides/deploy-sovereign-poa-l1.md

-# How to Deploy a Sovereign L1 on the Etna Devnet
+# How to Deploy a PoA L1 on the Etna Devnet

 Use the CLI to create, deploy, and convert your L1 tracked by a locally run Node.